National parks

 Ghana has 7 national parks, which aim to preserve the country's different biotopes in the face of threats such as the destruction of natural habitats, poaching, agriculture and overgrazing.

-- Kakum National Park: located in the south of the country, this park is renowned for its network of suspended bridges ("canopy trail"), at heights of over 50 m, which enable visitors to immerse themselves in the canopy of the tropical rainforest.
+Kakum National Park: located in the south of the country, this park is renowned for its network of suspended bridges ("canopy trail"), more than 50 m high, which allow visitors to immerse themselves in the canopy of the tropical rainforest.

-- Mole National Park: located in the north-west of Ghana, it preserves Parkia and Karités savannah ecosystems.
+Mole National Park: located in north-western Ghana, this park preserves the Parkia and Karités savannah ecosystems.
 Its remarkable biodiversity includes flora, butterflies, mammals, amphibians, birds and reptiles.
-In the face of anthropic pressures (notably poaching, overgrazing and agriculture), projects are being carried out by a local NGO, in conjunction with regional community councils, to raise awareness among local populations and create fair-trade, environmentally-friendly supply chains.
+In the face of anthropic pressures (notably poaching, overgrazing, agriculture), projects are being carried out by a local NGO, in conjunction with regional community councils, to raise awareness among local populations and create fair-trade, environmentally-friendly supply chains.

-- Bia National Park: located in the south-west of the country, it is classified as a biosphere reserve by UNESCO.
-It shelters the relics of an ancient forest associated with a remarkable biodiversity.
+Bia National Park: located in the south-west of the country, it is classified as a biosphere reserve by UNESCO.
+It is home to the relics of an ancient forest associated with remarkable biodiversity.

-- Kyabobo National Park: located on the Togolese border, it adjoins the Fazao Malfakassa National Park.
-The park protects a wide variety of ecosystems: mountains, tropical rainforest, savannah.
+Kyabobo National Park: located on the Togolese border, it adjoins the Fazao Malfakassa National Park.
+The park protects a wide variety of ecosystems, including mountains, tropical rainforest and savannah.

 Agbobgloshie "the dustbin of the West

 The effects of our Western lifestyles, based on (over)consumption, are visible and deleterious as far away as Ghana, which receives some of our electrical and electronic waste (WEEE), burned and dismantled in an open-air landfill in a shantytown on the outskirts of Accra.
 Agbobgloshie, nicknamed "the dustbin of the West" or "Sodom and Gomorrah", carries the toxic agents of our waste (dioxins, PCBs, halogenated compounds, heavy metals), contaminating air, water, soil and even mother's milk.
-A study carried out in 2019 revealed dioxin levels exceeding European Union thresholds by more than 200 times.
+A study carried out in 2019 revealed dioxin levels more than 200 times higher than current European Union thresholds.
 Considered one of the most toxic sites on the planet, the landfill can be seen in the video clip for Life's What You Make It by the band Placebo, who dedicate their song to the landfill workers who handle the waste that has often transited illegally from Western countries.
-Faced with this situation, we can take action by limiting our purchases to our needs, keeping our materials for as long as possible, and favoring approved channels ("RRR" approach: reduce, repair, recycle).
+Faced with this situation, we can take action by limiting our purchases to our needs, keeping our equipment as long as possible, and favoring approved channels ("RRR" approach: reduce, repair, recycle).

 The ravages of fast-fashion

-Around half of our used clothes, after being deposited in dedicated containers, are sent to reconditioning centers, where, after being baled, they are transported by boat to Ghana for resale at the Kantamanto market.
+Around half of our used clothing, after being deposited in dedicated containers, passes through reconditioning centers, where, after being baled, it is transported by boat to Ghana for resale on the Kantamanto market.
 The poor-quality garments from these bales are discarded.
 Some of them end up piled up on the "mountain" (mound of clothes) of the Old Fadama shantytown, before being transported by the wind and rain to Accra's "garbage beach".
 This polluted environment continues to be inhabited by people living in extreme poverty (the daily production of textile waste is estimated at around 160 tonnes).
 But the situation is not inevitable.
 The least polluting waste is the one we don't produce: so we need to rethink our consumption (RRR approach mentioned earlier).

 Environmental black spots linked to mining and oil activity